BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/transaction/locking-script.md

 ### Pay to Public Key Hash (P2PKH)

 Pay to Public Key Hash is a widely used standard locking script format, that works similarly to P2PK but instead of pushing the public key, it pushes a hash of the public key, commonly referred to as an address.
 This heavily reduces the risks associated with a plain P2PK script as the hashing algorithms used provide a considerable barrier to determining the public key a priori.
 To spend an output locked with this type of script, the unlocking script is expected to push a signature and then the public key corresponding to the private key that created the signature.
-If that public key hashes to the expected address, and the signature is valid, the funds are allowed to be transferred.
+If that public key hashes to the expected address, and the signature is valid, the output is allowed to be spent.

 | Operation | Description |
 |--|--|